rubocop/ruby-style-guide/code_review_guide.md

 * Remain polite.
 * Prefer to comment as an observer, "I did not see what was going on here." vs "This doesn't make sense."
-* Comment about the code not the author.
+* Comment about the code, not the author.
 * Praise good decisions alongside critiquing others.
 * Avoid philosophical debates when possible.
 Stick to code issues that are in line with the stated Goals above.
 * For style problems, word your thoughts as questions about why the style guide was not followed, the writer could have a good reason. ie, "Did you mean to leave out the parantheses?"